 These all affect that overall numbers you can fit into any tent.

-Q: Should I use the tent poles that come with my tent?
+Q: Should I use the tent stakes that came with my tent?

 A: Probably not.
 Most stock tent poles are just junk and you’ll be frustrated when they break.